Korean War: China intervenes (October–December 1950)

-On 3 October 1950, China attempted to warn the US, through its embassy in India, it would intervene if UN forces crossed the 38th parallel.
-The US did not respond as policymakers in Washington, including Truman, considered it a bluff.

-On 15 October Truman and MacArthur met at Wake Island.
+On 15 October, Truman and MacArthur met at Wake Island.
 This was much publicized because of MacArthur's discourteous refusal to meet the president in the contiguous US.
 To Truman, MacArthur speculated there was little risk of Chinese intervention in Korea, and the PRC's opportunity for aiding the KPA had lapsed.
-He believed the PRC had 300,000 soldiers in Manchuria and 100,000–125,000 at the Yalu River.
+He believed the PRC had 300,000 soldiers in Manchuria and 100,000 to 125,000 at the Yalu River.
 He concluded that, although half of those forces might cross south, "if the Chinese tried to get down to Pyongyang, there would be the greatest slaughter" without Soviet air force protection.

-Meanwhile, on 13 October, the Politburo decided China would intervene even without Soviet air support, basing its decision on a belief superior morale could defeat an enemy that had superior equipment.
-To that end, 200,000 Chinese People's Volunteer Army (PVA) troops crossed the Yalu into North Korea.
+Meanwhile, on 13 October, the Politburo decided China would intervene even without Soviet air support, basing its decision on a belief superior morale could defeat an enemy that had superior equipment.To that end, 200,000 Chinese People's Volunteer Army (PVA) troops crossed the Yalu into North Korea.
 UN aerial reconnaissance had difficulty sighting PVA units in the daytime, because their march and bivouac discipline minimized detection.
-The PVA marched "dark-to-dark" (19:00–03:00), and aerial camouflage (concealing soldiers, pack animals, and equipment) was deployed by 05:30.
+The PVA marched "dark-to-dark" and aerial camouflage (concealing soldiers, pack animals, and equipment) was deployed.
 Meanwhile, daylight advance parties scouted for the next bivouac site.
 During daylight activity or marching, soldiers remained motionless if an aircraft appeared; PVA officers were under orders to shoot security violators.
 Such battlefield discipline allowed a three-division army to march the 286 mi from An-tung, Manchuria, to the combat zone in 19 days.
 Another division night-marched a circuitous mountain route, averaging 18 mi daily for 18 days.